College of Arts and Sciences

 - Develop the work ethic, creativity, curiosity, collaborative spirit, and critical self-reflection necessary for ongoing growth in a constantly evolving field of digital arts.

-Art Education - Spring 2019 course requirements
+Art Education - Fall 2019 course requirements

 As the integration of 2D and 3D media manifests within contemporary art and design making approaches, art education majors participate with multiple studio environments that contribute to building diverse knowledge and adaptable arts-related skills.
 Supporting the diverse needs of today's PK-12 visual arts learners which include providing a curriculum that aligns with State and National Visual Arts Teaching Standards, students in art education learn about child development, community arts education, and the various issues related to teaching art and visual culture.
 The Division of Art Education employs several teaching methods, engaging technologies, and numerous studio art media.
 The required coursework broadens the potential for art education majors' own multimedia studio art practices as well as those of their future students.